while1malloc0/halfpipe/README.md

 # halfpipe

-A small Go library for single-process pipelines
+Halfpipe is a Go library for orchestrating single-process pipelines.

+> Note: under construction